salman-eng1/Free-Marketplace/README.md

 - **IAM and Role-Based Access Control (RBAC)**: Ensures that each service and user has only the permissions they need.
 - **Encryption**: All sensitive data is encrypted both at rest (using AWS KMS) and in transit (using SSL/TLS).
+- **API Gateway Security**: The API Gateway issues a token for every request that passes through it.
+This token is required for all internal service communications, ensuring that any request originating outside the API Gateway is rejected, enhancing the security of the system.
-- **Monitoring**: Continuous monitoring of the infrastructure and applications using Elastic Cloud and Prometheus.
+- **Monitoring**: Continuous monitoring of the infrastructure and applications using Prometheus and Elastic Cloud.
 - **Backup and Disaster Recovery**: Regular backups of databases and critical components, with tested disaster recovery procedures.

 ## Conclusion